yoavram/Milpitas/ms/ms.md

 \newpage

+# Introduction {-}

+Since the emergence of the *modern synthesis* in the 1940s, evolutionary biology has been structured around genetic inheritance as the mode of transmission of traits between generations [@Laland2014].
+Indeed, most evolutionary biology textbooks begin by describing evolution through natural selection as a process in which *"genetic changes that improve the fitness of individuals will tend to increase in frequency over time"* [@Bergstrom2012].

+However, it is apparent that in many animals, and especially in humans, many traits are transmitted through imitation, teaching and learning, and other forms of communication that comprise *cultural evolution* [@Cavalli-Sforza1973; @Cavalli-Sforza1981; @Boyd1985; @Avital2000; @Whiten2017; @Laland2017].
+Other phenotype-modifying transmission vehicles have received increasing attention over the past two decades [@Jablonka2014], including epigenetics [@Verhoeven2016] and symbionts [@Zilber-Rosenberg2008].
+These transmission mechanisms vary in their persistence, speed, timing, and direction when compared to the kind of vertical transmission between parent and offspring that is restricted to genetic inheritance.

+Of special interest is *oblique transmission*, in which offspring inherit traits from adults that are not their parents [@Cavalli-Sforza1981; @Bergstrom2012, ch.
+19.4], for example, by social learning (_e.g._, imitation and teaching [@Kline2013]).
+For example, in a small Amazon society, in which young individuals frequently interact with older individuals, transmission of botanical knowledge and skills from the parental cohort was more significant than transmission from parents [@Reyes-Garcia2009].
+In contrast, in tribal Iranian populations, transmission of weaving techniques from parents has a larger effect then oblique transmission [@Tehrani2009, more examples therein].
+Social learning is also common in birds and mammals [@Creanza2016], and evidence suggests a role for oblique transmission in inheritance of foraging strategies in dolphins [@Mann2007; @Whitehead2014; @Creanza2016].

+**TODO: niche construction as a form of oblique transmission?**

+Infection with symbionts may also be regarded as a form of oblique transmission.
+The microbiome is commonly vertically transmitted [@Rosenberg2016], but pathogens may also be transmitted between unrelated individuals, and can lead to phenotype change in the host.
+Transmission of symbionts from non-parental individuals of the parents’ generation may then be regarded as oblique [@Theis2016].

+Oblique transmission also occurs through mechanisms involving DNA.
+In bacteria, phenotypes might be determined by heritable mobile genetic elements such as phages [@Zinder1952], plasmids [@Lederberg1946], integrons [@Mazel2006], and transposons [@Salyers2004] (**TODO: CRISPR?**).
+Similarly, some phenotypes are determined by genes that are commonly converted by uptake of foreign DNA, *i.e.* transformation [@Milkman1990].
+In these cases, inheritance of a phenotype may combine vertical transmission from the parent cell, and oblique transmission from other cells, even if the latter did not originally evolve for that purpose [@Redfield1993].

+Here, we model the dynamics of a phenotype that is inherited by a combination of vertical and oblique transmission.
+We study properties of the steady state phenotypic frequencies of variants in constant and fluctuating environments, and find conditions under which oblique transmission is likely to evolve.

 # Model {-}

 Consider a population of _N_ individuals exhibiting one of two phenotypes $\phi=A,B$ evolving in a fluctuating environment.